 Are you spending a holiday in Crete and have decided to spend two days in Chania?
 Are you on a European city break on Crete?
 This itinerary will help you choose what things to do in this gorgeous city of west Crete.
 Let’s see what you can see, do, and experience with 2 days in Chania or more!

-- 1 Day in Heraklion
+- 1 day in Chania

-- General information about Heraklion
+- General information about Chania

 Chances are that you’ll be spending more time in Crete’s second important city, however, if you’re seeing the region with an organized tour and have little free time available, there’s always plenty to see in the area in just a few hours.